Halloween Friday Favourites

 In our London office this week we held a Halloween Bake Off in aid of Breast Cancer Research (pictures to come, watch this space).
 So on the same baking theme, thanks to Ben S for finding these creative recipes that are just perfect for this time of the year.
 Check out Not Martha, a craft and how-to site, for ideas on how to create a macabre feast this weekend.

-In: Art, Brand communications, Fashion, Food and Drink, Ooh that's nice, Product design, Structural design · Tags: Fancy dress costumes, Footwear design, Friday Favourites, Halloween, Origami, Paper, Photography, Pumpkins, Sculpture, Seasonal, Vintage
+In: 3D & Product Design, Art, Food and Drink · Tags: Fashion, Friday Favourites, Halloween, Paper, Photography, Sculpture, Seasonal, Vintage